 For the Borough of Northvale, NJ, conducted the PA/SI/RI/demolition oversight of a former dry cleaning facility that the Borough owns through tax foreclosure.
 Using HDSRF grants from the state, the site is currently being evaluated for redevelopment.
 In 2009, SEC worked with Arcadis to complete an off-site groundwater RIR and a vapor intrusion RIR for nearby residential properties, and in 2010 prepared (and received approval for) a supplemental RI Work Plan to complete the investigation of off-site groundwater and vapor intrusion.

-Assisted the developer of a former automobile manufacturing facility in Edison New Jersey.
-Oversaw the decommissioning and remediation of over 100 areas of environmental concern as part of an ISRA site closure that has received NFA designation from NJDEP for all AOCs except groundwater.
+Represented the redeveloper (Hartz Mountain Industries) of a former automobile manufacturing facility in Edison New Jersey.
+Oversaw the decommissioning and remediation of over 100 areas of environmental concern as part of an ISRA site closure, conducted by the automaker, that has received NFA designation from NJDEP for all AOCs except groundwater.
 This site is currently being redeveloped into a “town center” commercial/business park.
 This project is one of the largest privately-funded brownfields redevelopment projects in New Jersey.

 Assisted a New Jersey-based commercial property management firm with their evaluation of a Pennsylvania brownfields development site.
 SEC conducted due diligence and site investigation of a 100-acre former sewage-sludge disposal facility that has been remediated and developed into a distribution warehouse.
 The evaluation identified concerns which precluded our client’s purchase of the property.